 - Education and Training.
 Sustainable Agriculture Research and Education (SARE)

 Educational tools from SARE for those who work with farmers and ranchers.

-- Youth Education.
+- Sustainable Agriculture Resources and Programs for K-12 Youth.
 Sustainable Agriculture Research and Education (SARE)

 - SANET-MG.
 Sustainable Agriculture Network.
 Job opportunities may be listed with SANET-MG, a GOOGLE GROUPS discussion group about sustainable agriculture.
 Launched in 1991, SANET is maintained by SARE Outreach for the Sustainable Agriculture Research and Education (SARE) program.